WICG/origin-policy/README.md

 manifest similar to how HTTP headers are used.
 In fact, currently most configurations directly relate to HTTP headers, e.g. CSP.

-### Origin Policy File
+### Origin Manifest File

 #### File Format
-Origin Policys must be written in valid JSON format.
+Origin Manifests must be written in valid JSON format.
 The currently discussed schema will look like or similar to the one propsed by Mike West in https://github.com/WICG/origin-policy/issues/19#issuecomment-321229817.

 #### Versioning
-Updates to the Origin Policy file are natural.
+Updates to the Origin Manifest file are natural.
 To this end every manifest has a by the server defined version identifier.
 This allows firstly to easily identify if a client needs to fetch a newer version.
 Secondly, it allows a web application to decide that a manifest cached in the client is "good enough" to